-In the case of a campus emergency an archive of alerts will display below the most recent alert on the webpage.
-The most recent alert will be emailed to all campus addresses.
-Alerts will also be sent to you if you have registered your mobile number.
+In the case of a campus emergency, an archive of alerts will display below the most recent alert on the webpage.
+The most recent alert are emailed to all campus addresses.
+Alerts are sent to you if you have registered your mobile number.
 To report an emergency, dial 9-1-1.
 You can also contact Public Safety direct at (425) 466-9365 or the office at (425) 564-2400.